akuklev/akuklev.github.io/README.md

   functional logic programming.
   Incidentally, we also vastly expand of the computational power by allowing all classically provable algorithms.
 - [Higher Categorical Type Theory](prototypes):
-  We add types representing Reedy categories, presheaves on them and functors between them, resulting in a [homoiconic](https://homotopytypetheory.org/2014/03/03/hott-should-eat-itself/) computational type theory with native ω-categories which is still interpretable in every elementary ∞-topos with enough inductive types.
+  We add types representing Reedy categories, presheaves on them, and functors between them, resulting in a [homoiconic](https://homotopytypetheory.org/2014/03/03/hott-should-eat-itself/) computational type theory with native ω-categories which is still interpretable in every elementary ∞-topos with enough inductive types.